LEWISBURG, Pa. -- Bucknell University geology professors Craig Kochel and Jeffrey Trop had a hunch.

 The series of four photographs show tan clouds billowing away from the foot of a towering slope down which ice and dust had just cascaded.
 The dramatic images saw national press and scientific community interest and were featured on the Mars Reconnaissance Orbiter Web site. || More avalanche images from the High Resolution Imaging Science Experiment

-Trop explained that the polar region of Mars is similar to
+Steep escarpment Trop explained that the polar region of Mars is similar to Alaska in that both have an ice-rich cap or ice-rich layers along a very high and steep escarpment.

 "This sets up a situation where gravity can act along fractures in the ice to allow pieces to waste off the upper part of the escarpment and cascade to the base as avalanches," he said.